Linking America’s Employers to Candidates for International Jobs

 James R. Gettys, President, International Staffing Consultants, Inc.

-Here are a few things I have learned after reading and working with resumes for more than 30 years!
+Here are a few things I have learned after reading and working with thousands of resumes for more than 30 years!

 Use a Permanent Email Address:

 You should try to use a permanent email account that will stay with you throughout your career or at least for a few years.
 Once you leave your current employer, companies you contacted during your search may want to contact you.
 Set up a free Yahoo account www.yahoo.com, Google account www.googlemail.com or another free email account instead.
 Using your home Internet provider’s free account is not always a good idea either, because you might move or change providers.
 Learn the rules about keeping your account up to date too, because some free accounts expire over time if you don’t use them regularly.

 Use a Personal Email Address and not a Company Address.

 It is never a good idea to use your company email to look for employment, even if your employer knows you are looking.
 Setting aside the ethical questions, and there are many, if you are looking for a job your company address is temporary.
 And don’t use your Spouse or another person’s address, because it is looks tacky, confusing and lazy.

 Do not make it appear that you are “shot gunning” your resume everywhere.
 A recruiter may be discouraged from contacting you if it looks like you are working with hundreds of other firms.
 When sending your resume to more than one company in the same e-mail, use the “undisclosed-recipients” feature in your e-mail program, or the “bcc:” field to hide the list.
 If your e-mail program does not offer a way to hide your list, simply send a message to yourself and then list your other addresses in the Blind Carbon Copy (bcc) area.
 This will make your contact seem more personal.

 Attach Your Resume: Don’t Use Hyperlinks Pointing to Your Resume!